ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 The template marked as default is the one that applies to all organisations in the community that don't have another, more specific one configured.
-If no template is defined then the one that applies to the test bed as a whole is automatically used.
+If no template is defined then the one that applies to the Test Bed as a whole is automatically used.

 Adding a new error template can be done in one of the following ways:

 * You can create a new template from scratch by clicking the **Create error template** button.
-* You can copy the :ref:`test bed's default template<systemAdmin__error_templates>` by clicking the **Copy Test Bed error template** button.
+* You can copy the :ref:`Test Bed's default template<systemAdmin__error_templates>` by clicking the **Copy Test Bed error template** button.
 * You can copy one of the community's existing templates while editing its details.

 Create error template